 Prospective Student

 I am always looking for graduate students who share similar research interests.
-When I was looking for a graduate program back in the days, my number one criteria was whether my future potential supervisor had a research agenda compatible with mine.
+When I was looking for a graduate program back in the day, my number one criterion was whether my future potential supervisor had a research agenda compatible with mine.
 You are about to spend the next five years of your life studying and doing research.
 Therefore, make sure you love the field you are getting into.

-In practical terms this means:
+In practical terms, this means:

 • When you contact me through email, make sure you explain why you think I am a potential good supervisor for your graduate studies.
 Explain why your research interests match mine.
 Show evidence.